Joy Giovanni: World Wrestling Entertainment (2004–2005)

 Giovanni went on to win the first and only WWE Rookie Diva of the Year contest, hosted by Dawn Marie and Torrie Wilson, at No Way Out, defeating rookie divas; Lauren Jones, Michelle McCool and Rochelle Loewen.
 The contest included; an evening gown contest, a talent contest, in which she massaged host Torrie Wilson, and a swimsuit contest.
 Giovanni won with 65% of the votes.
 After winning the contest Giovanni and the fellow Smackdown! divas became involved in brief feuds with the villainous Smackdown! divas; Dawn Marie and Melina.
 At WrestleMania 21 Giovanni appeared in multiple promo videos; including a Taxi Driver parody, she also accompanied the WWE 2005 Hall of Fame inductees to the WrestleMania stage.

 She continued appearing on Smackdown! in backstage segments, bikini contests and lingerie contests, including one on the April 7 episode of Smackdown! where she was the runner-up in the Viva Las Vegas Divas bikini contest to Torrie Wilson.
 She also began training to wrestle with Fit Finlay and The Undertaker.
 In May 2005, she featured in a number of backstage segments as the friend of Sharmell comforting her during her feud with Kurt Angle.
 Giovanni then became a ring girl, featuring in weekly segments that involved coming out to greet the Smackdown! fans, shooting t-shirts to fans in the audience or venturing in to the crowd to meet fans alongside Torrie Wilson.
 She then began sporadically appearing at Smackdown! house shows in bikini contests.
 She was featured in the direct to DVD WWE Viva Las Divas special and was featured in the WWE 2005 SummerSlam Diva promotional car wash photoshoot.
 She made her video game debut as a playable wrestler in WWE Smackdown! vs. RAW 2006.

-Giovanni was released from her contract due to budget cuts on July 6 2005, despite just signing a 3 year contract with the company.
+Giovanni was released from her contract due to budget cuts on July 6, 2005, despite just signing a 3 year contract with the company.

-After her WWE stint Giovanni made multiple appearances at wrestling conventions.
+After her WWE stint Giovanni made multiple appearances at wrestling conventions, in 2009, she had a couple appearances at independent wrestling events.
 Giovanni and Weber released a DVD with Big Vision Entertainment in 2009 labelled Amy vs. Joy.
 The DVD focused on their WWE feud and featured bonus interviews and clips, including clips of Giovanni training for an in-ring debut with former WWE superstar and MMA fighter; Daniel Puder.